w3c/largest-contentful-paint/README.md

 ### Image instrinsic size

-Sometimes, small images may be scaled to fit a larger portion of the viewport.
-This is usually the case for background images which do not represent key content of the website but still occupy a large portion of it.
-To address this problem, we have a heuristic to penalize the size of certain images.
-The formula is as follows:
+Images are sometimes upscaled to occupy a larger portion of the viewport than their natural dimensions, resulting in blurriness.
+Due to that, those images content may be less significant from a user's perspective.
+In order to address that, LCP employs a heuristic to compensate for such upscaling.
+The formula for that heuristic is as follows:

 ```
-image_size = visual_size * min(display_size, intrinsic_size) / display_size
+image_size = visual_size * min(display_size, natural_size) / display_size
 ```

 `image_size` is the size of the image, as considered by the LCP algorithm.
 It is computed from the `visual_size`, the screen size occupied by the image.
-It is penalized when the `intrinsic_size` of the image is lower than its `display_size`, i.e., when the image has been stretched to occupy a larger portion of the viewport than the number of pixels it encodes.
+It is penalized when the `natural_size` of the image is lower than its `display_size`, i.e., when the image has been upscaled to occupy a larger portion of the viewport than the number of pixels it encodes.

 ### Interaction with user input